cloudflare/cloudflare-docs/content/r2/r2-migrator.md

 {{</Aside>}}

-Migration jobs created by Data Migration:
+Migration jobs:

 - Preserve custom object metadata from source bucket by copying them on the migrated objects on R2.
 - Do not delete any objects from source bucket.
 - Overwrite objects in the destination R2 bucket when an object being copied from the source storage bucket matches the path of an existing object in the destination bucket.
 - Uses TLS encryption over HTTPS connections for safe and private object transfers.

-## When to use Data Migration
+## When to use Super Slurper

-Using Data Migration as part of your strategy can be a good choice if your use case meets the following criteria:
+Using Super Slurper as part of your strategy can be a good choice if your use case meets the following criteria:

 - The cloud storage bucket you are migrating consists primarily of objects less than 10 GB (1000³ bytes).
 Objects greater than 10 GB will be skipped and need to be copied separately.
 - The cloud storage bucket you are migrating has fewer than 200 million objects.
 During the beta, migration jobs can copy around 250 small objects per second.